 When I got home it took me a while, but I finally got the courage to call my mom and tell her that I had placed Tanzie for adoption.

 I made the choice to give my daughter a better life, and I know it was a choice I made—not something I had no say in.
-I did what I thought was best.
+I did what I thought was best, even if it was painful.
 Considering the things that have happened this last year, I am glad I made that choice.
 It was the single most difficult thing I have ever done and I lost my family over it.
 Maybe one day they will stop being so hurt and angry with me.
 Maybe they won’t.
 All I can do is be there when they want to talk about it and get my life together so when my daughter comes looking for answers, I can be there to give them to her and tell her why I did what I did.

 Tanzie taught me so much about myself.
 She showed me love.
 She showed me pain.
 And best of all, she showed me that I could find the strength in myself to do something selfless no matter what pain it caused me.
 Even though I did not deal with it well at first, I am learning how to be the person she will need when she comes back into my life—and I know one day she will.